factorhouse/hsx/README.md

 HSX has a customisable error handler.
 By default, an `ex-info` is thrown when an error is encountered.
 This `ex-info` object will contain:

 * The message - a human-readable message describing the error
-* The ex-data - context about the error: the originating hiccup, the failing element, the type of error and so forth
+* ex-data - context about the error: the originating hiccup, the failing element, the type of error and so forth
 * The original exception

 Error handling is extensible!